calvo-jp/sfui-exploration/README.md

   - `DatePicker`
   - `RangeDatePicker`

-- Design new components in a `chakra-ish` way. eg for a custom `Select` component
+- Redesign custom components where user have access to most if not all parts of the component. eg for Select

   ```tsx
   function Component() {